Swifta/OneRecharge/README.md

 # OneRecharge

-One Recharge is an Android app that allows users and agents recharge their mobile phones
+One Recharge is a system that allows users and agents perform recharge transactions on their mobile phones.

 Knowing full well that the Virtual Airtime top up in the country has not fully been harnessed to its potential, OneRecharge® is one application that can bridge this gap and further expand the outreach of Virtual Top up.
 Such bottlenecks like occasional unavailability of recharge cards and/or agents and the time consuming mundane task of having to move around to buy airtime can be eradicated through the sales of all network airtime from a common platform.